Pinball FX (2023 video game): Previous Zen partnerships with hardware manufactures

-The Attack from Mars cabinet featured: Attack from Mars™, Fish Tales™, The Getaway: Highspeed II™, JunkYard™, Medieval Madness™, White Water™, Red & Ted’s Road Show™, Hurricane™, Tales of the Arabian Nights™, No Good Gofers™.
+The Attack from Mars cabinet featured Attack from Mars, Fish Tales, The Getaway: High Speed II, Junk Yard, Medieval Madness, White Water, Red & Ted's Road Show, Hurricane, Tales of the Arabian Nights, and No Good Gofers.

-The Star Wars cabinet featured: Boba Fett™, A New Hope™, Ahch-To Island™, Battle of Mimban™, Darth Vader™, Masters of the Force™, Star Wars: Rebels™, Han Solo™, The Force Awakens™, The Empire Strikes Back™.
+The Star Wars cabinet featured Boba Fett, A New Hope, Ahch-To Island, Battle of Mimban, Darth Vader, Masters of the Force, Star Wars Rebels, Han Solo, The Force Awakens, and The Empire Strikes Back.

-The Marvel cabinet featured: Spider-Man, Civil War, Wolverine, X-Men, Thor, Marvel's Women of Power: A-Force, Ghost Rider, Venom, Fantastic Four, Fear Itself.
+The Marvel cabinet featured Spider-Man, Civil War, Wolverine, X-Men, Thor, Marvel's Women of Power: A-Force, Ghost Rider, Venom, Fantastic Four, and Fear Itself.

 Related mobile games

-Zen Pinball World released on December 12, 2024 is the primary mobile platform featuring many tables released in Pinball FX.
+Pinball FX GO! (known as Zen Pinball World until April 2026), released on December 12, 2024, is the primary mobile platform featuring many tables released in Pinball FX.

-Pinball Masters released on February 12, 2024 as a part of Netflix games.
+Pinball Masters released on February 12, 2024, as a part of Netflix Games.
 This includes several tables released in Pinball FX, and the first release of Stranger Things pinball.

-On Apple Arcade Zen Pinball Party released on September 3, 2021.
-This initially included Funko Pinball Party Arena until it was removed in a later update, and the first version of 6 tables which later released in Pinball FX.
+On Apple Arcade, Zen Pinball Party released on September 3, 2021.
+This initially included Funko Pinball Party Arena until it was removed in a later update, and the first version of six tables which later released in Pinball FX.